-Decentralised governance: key concepts; Effective decentralisation for peacebuilding; The politics of decentralised governance; Fiscal decentralisation and accountability; Security, crime and rule of law in a decentralised framework; Role of decentralisation in improving local economies in the delivery of basic services; Decentralisation case studies.
+Decentralized governance: key concepts; Effective decentralization for peacebuilding; The politics of decentralized governance; Fiscal decentralization and accountability; Security, crime and rule of law in a decentralized framework; Role of decentralization in improving local economies in the delivery of basic services; Decentralization case studies.

-UN professional staff and partners working in decentralisation, development, peacebuilding, development, and humanitarian assistance.
+UN professional staff and partners working in decentralization, development, peacebuilding, development, and humanitarian assistance.
 Open to non-UN staff.

 Cost of participation

 The course fee of 1,250 USD covers full participation in the online course, including interaction with a tutor through webinars, and individual feedback from the tutor on the final assignment.
 The UN System Staff College will award Certificates of Completion to participants who successfully complete the course.